AnotherDaniel/servocontrol/README.md

 # servocontrol for a simple robot arm

-Playground for fooling around with a self-made robot arm (e.g. https://www.instructables.com/EEZYbotARM-Mk2-3D-Printed-Robot/)
+Playground for fooling around with a self-made robot arm (e.g. [the EEZYbotARM Mk2](https://www.instructables.com/EEZYbotARM-Mk2-3D-Printed-Robot/))

 Ground-breaking features include: